Huaqiu-Electronics/ecad-viewer/README.md

     -   In-depth secondary development based on KiCad to support Altium designs, in addition to KiCad
     -   Support loading projects from ZIP files
+    -   Maintain support for the latest KiCad file formats

 -   PCB: